forestryio/forestry.io/hugo/content/docs/editing/index.md

     weight: 1

 ---
 Forestry allows editors to manage their website in a variety of different ways.
-This enables developers to build powerful, static sites while empowering editors to take full control over the content.
+This enables developers to build powerful, static sites while empowering editors to take full control over their content.

 ![](/uploads/2018/01/10.png)